 Q. How do I cancel my lesson, enrollment, or Summer Camp arrangements?

 Should you need to cancel a lesson, please call the school barn at (262) 367-2391 24 hours before your lesson.
-If you fail to give notice, this will result in the forfeiture of your payment and lesson.
 We require a 30 day notice to cancel your enrollment as we essentially reserve that time slot for you or your rider and have scheduled staff to ensure you or your rider has the proper assistance.
-Any deposits made for summer camp sessions are entirely NON-REFUNDABLE.
+If you fail to give proper notice, you will be responsible for any additional tuition charges up until such a date as the proper 30 days notice has been given.
+Any deposits made for summer camp sessions or horse shows are entirely NON-REFUNDABLE.
+We only offer make up lessons to students who show out of barn, students who have missed lessons due to injury, or if the farm itself cancels lessons (i.e. due to inclement weather, a special farm event, or the inability to find a substitute instructor in time).
 If a make up lesson is required, you have 30 days to get it scheduled with your instructor or the lesson is considered forfeit.
 If several make up slots are offered and not utilized, outside of injury or illness, the lesson is considered forfeit and no credit will be issued.
 It is our goal to progress our riders into true equestrians.
 As a competition centered riding school, we cannot do that unless they attend their lessons.
+Enrollments are NON-TRANSFERRABLE.